hanfei19910905/Round-robin-tournament-track-allocating/README.md

 how to use
 ==========

-first of all, use g++ -o main main.cc to compile and firstly input group number n, secondly input track number m. then input n number , which stands for the team number.
+first of all, make sure you have make and g++ (mingw in windows) and use make sugar to compile in windows and firstly input group number n, secondly input track number m. then input n number , which stands for the team number.